Jack Osbourne: Personal life

 Osbourne became a naturalised citizen of the United States in 2012.

-Osbourne and his then-girlfriend, actress Lisa Stelly, had their first child, a daughter, in April 2012.
-Osbourne and Stelly were married in Hawaii on 7 October 2012.
+Osbourne and his then-girlfriend, actress Lisa Stelly, had their first child.
+Osbourne and Stelly were later married in Hawaii on 7 October 2012.
 On 6 September 2013, Stelly said she had suffered a miscarriage in her second trimester; they had been expecting a son.
-Their next child, a daughter, was born in 2015.
-Their third daughter was born in February 2018.
+Their next child was a daughter and they had a third daughter.
 The couple announced their separation on 18 May 2018.
 Their divorce was finalised on 5 March 2019.

 Osbourne became engaged to interior designer Aree Gearhart in December 2021.
-They welcomed their first child, a daughter, in July 2022.
-Osbourne and Gearhart secretly married at the San Ysidro Ranch in California, September 2023.
+They welcomed their first child.
+Osbourne and Gearhart subsequently secretly married at the San Ysidro Ranch in California in September 2023.
+In December 2025, it was announced that he and Gearhart were expecting their second child; his fifth and her second.
+Their second daughter was subsequently born.

 In June 2012, Osbourne announced that he had been diagnosed with relapsing-remitting multiple sclerosis.
 He had experienced symptoms for a number of years including blindness in one eye; numbness in both legs; and problems with his bladder, bowel, and stomach.
 Osbourne injects Copaxone medication daily, uses vitamin supplements and hormone replacement therapy, and has travelled to Europe for stem cell therapy.
 He has also made lifestyle changes such as minimising stress, exercising regularly, and significantly altering his diet.
 However, he has spoken of his fear of a rapid decline and has admitted that his doctors have urged him to stop participating in highly intensive physical workouts: "Right now am I going to be in a wheelchair?
 No. But if I don't take care of myself, who knows?"
 While appearing on Dancing with the Stars in October 2013, Osbourne said that he did not suffer from "any severe symptoms other than the odd bit of tingling down my leg and the occasional bout of fatigue."